top of page

 Ethical and Institutional Commitments

 The program maintains a deliberate separation between clinical practice and research activity.
-Empirical research conducted under the program uses only material obtained under informed consent specifically authorizing research use, with de-identification procedures applied before analysis.
+Empirical research conducted under the program will use only material obtained under informed consent specifically authorizing research use, with de-identification procedures applied before analysis.
 The onboarding consent structure used in the investigator's practice distinguishes clinical recording for documentation from research use of de-identified material, treats research consent as a separately initialed optional authorization, and preserves the client's right to decline research use without any effect on clinical care.

 Published work draws only on process-level features.
 No case narratives, identifying content, biographical details, or clinical histories of individual clients appear in published manuscripts.
 De-identification follows HIPAA Safe Harbor standards and extends to any content that could reasonably identify a person to an observer who does not know the client.
 Institutional Review Board oversight is being pursued for the empirical work that will test the framework's central claims.